Healthy Homes Assessment Elderslea

 What We Do

-We are serious about your investment, and undertake detailed examinations to make sure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the enjoyable aspects of owning or purchasing an house.
+We consider your investment to be a serious one and conduct comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the exciting aspects of owning or purchasing the house.

-We specialise in a range of solutions to make sure you are fully updated on the condition of any property you may be thinking of buying or selling and also other services.
+We offer a wide range of services to ensure that you are completely informed about the condition of any property you may be looking to purchase or sell in addition to other solutions.

-With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into your reports, you can actually see any issues that may be identified.
-Through our detailed report, it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.
+Our systematic method of conducting your home inspection and the latest software technology which includes digital photos in your reports, you are able to actually see any issues that may be found.
+Thanks to our detailed report, it’s no wonder that we receive so many clients who recommend our service to family and friends.

 Get in Touch - Get Peace of Mind